 - Burn a visual Timecode on videos, configure its position, color, size, border, box color, on a graphical UI.

 - Visual text burning on any video file, packed with options, including limiting the display time, font choosing, and more.

 - Deinterlace your videos with a single click if you need to.

-- All *ProRes videos are intra-frame video compression which makes them ideal for video editing and audio to video jobs.
+- All *ProRes videos are intra-frame video compression, which makes them ideal for video editing and audio-to-video jobs.

-- Many more media handling features included.
+- Many more media handling features are included.